Mbed-TLS/mbedtls/docs/driver-only-builds.md

 ### Limitations regarding the selection of curves

-There is an ongoing work which tries to establish a link/constrain between the list of supported curves and supported algorithms both in builtin and PSA sides.
+There is an ongoing work which tries to establish a link/constrain between the list of supported curves and supported algorithms both in the builtin and PSA sides.
 In particular:

 - #8014 ensures that the curves supported on the PSA side (`PSA_WANT_ECC_xxx`) are always a superset of the builtin ones (`MBEDTLS_ECP_DP_xxx`)